 New package to support and enforce Self-Isolation

-This payment is for those who have been told by the NHS to self-isolate, either because they have tested positive for coronavirus COVID19 or they have been in contact with someone who has tested positive.
+This payment is for those who have been told by the NHS to self-isolate (either because they have tested positive for COVID-19 or they have been in contact with someone who has tested positive) or for parents or guardians of a relevant qualifying child who has been required to self-isolate.

 Further information about the new scheme can be found here - New package to support and enforce self-isolation (GOV.UK website)